US seeks $3 billion to boost oil producers as prices plunge

 West Texas crude prices fell below $21 a barrel Wednesday after oil producers Russia and Saudi Arabia stepped up pumping, threatening the market share of U.S. oil, and as the coronavirus moved the world toward recession and tamped-down consumer demand for energy.

-Energy Secretary Dan Brouillette told reporters Thursday the move was about filling up the country’s 713.5 million barrel Strategic Petroleum Reserve at a time of cheap oil, not about throwing the U.S. oil industry a lifeline in rough markets.
+Energy Secretary Dan Brouillette told reporters Thursday the move was about filling up the country’s 713.5 million barrel Strategic Petroleum Reserve at a time of cheap oil, not about throwing U.S. oil producers a lifeline in rough markets.
 The reserves are stashed underground in Texas and Louisiana.

 “It’s a common-sense move.
 Everyone who’s done any personal investment knows you do your best to buy low and sell high,” Brouillette said.

-Brouillette also denied the United States was intervening against market forces to prop up oil.
+Brouillette also denied the United States was intervening against market forces to boost U.S. oil prices.
 Pointing to Russia and Saudi Arabia’s surge of production, he said the purpose of the nation’s strategic oil reserves is “to mitigate this type of disruption.”

+Though the oil industry’s major trade association, the American Petroleum Institute, says it does not want a government bailout, some in the industry are pushing for embargoes or tariffs.

+Harold Hamm, executive chairman of Continental Resources, a major shale oil company, asked the Commerce Department to investigate what he contends is illegal dumping of below-cost crude oil onto the market by Saudi Arabia and Russia.
+He also asked for an embargo, hoping that would halt some of the flow of cheap oil onto the market, at least in the U.S., saying the two countries are trying to put America’s shale oil drillers out of business.

+“It’s unfortunate that both of these countries chose — and this was an action they thought about — this particular time, while we have this global pandemic, to do something like this,” Hamm said.

+Hamm has close ties to President Donald Trump, having donated to Trump’s campaign and served on a team of economic advisers.

-Congress has to approve the money for the purchases.
+Congress has to approve the money for the administration’s petroleum buy.
 The administration must overcome opposition from some Democratic lawmakers.

 The U.S. has been selling down some of its reserves, so filling the reserves back up when oil is cheap makes sense, said Ryan Fitzmaurice, energy strategist at Rabobank.
 But it won’t have much impact on the imbalance of supply and demand because Saudi Arabia is ready to ramp up production by 3 million barrels per day next month.